sttp-book/sttp-book/chapters/testing-techniques/specification-based-testing.md

 > **Requirement: Chocolate bars**
 >
-> A package can store a certain amount of chocolate bars in kilos.
+> A package stores a certain number of chocolate bars in kilos.
-> There are small bars (1 kilo each) and big bars (5 kilos each).
+> A package is composed of small bars (1 kilo each) and big bars (5 kilos each).
-> Assume that the package is always filled with big bars first,
-> if there's room left, the package will then be topped of with small bars.
-> We should calculate the number of small bars used in order to fill the packages.
-> Return -1 if it is not possible to fill the package.
 >
-> The input of the program is thus: the number of small bars, the number of big bars,
+> Assume that the package is always filled with the maximum number of big bars possible, return the number of small bars required to complete the package.
+> Return -1 if it is not possible to fill the package completely.
+>
-> and the total number of kilos the package can hold.
+> The input of the program is: the number of available small bars, the number of available big bars, and the total number of kilos of the package.

 A possible implementation for this program is as follows: